sasjs/rockroller/README.md

 A pure HTML5 game ([source](https://github.com/juwalbose/ThreeJSEndlessRunner3D)) that can be streamed from SAS 9 or Viya using [SASjs](https://sasjs.io).

-The purpose is to demonstrate the ease with which HTML5 apps can be compiled, built and deployed using the Viya REST APIs and/or the [SAS9API](https://sas9api.io).
+The purpose is to demonstrate the ease with which HTML5 apps can be compiled, built and deployed using SASjs.

 ## Prerequisites